 #1 Tension Headaches

-This is the most common type of a headache.
+This is the most common type of head pain.
 About 30% of people will have a tension headache this year.
 What causes a tension headache?
-As the name indicates, they are primarily attributed to stress that creates tension in the neck.
+As the name indicates, they are primarily stress-related that creates tension in the neck.
 Other factors that can lead to tension headaches include lack of sleep, poor posture, and bright lights.

 If you can identify the triggers for your tension headaches, the quick fix is to avoid these triggers.
 For example, you may need to find a better way to cope with stress or plan your sleep schedule better.